Hilary Benn: Shadow Foreign Secretary

 On 2 December 2015, Benn made the closing speech for the official opposition in the House of Commons debate on airstrikes against ISIL in Syria.
 The speech opposed the position espoused by Corbyn against the government's motion.
-The speech was applauded by some MPs on both sides of the house, a gesture not usually permitted in the Commons.
+The speech was applauded by MPs on both sides of the house, a gesture not usually permitted in the Commons.
 Along with a minority of shadow cabinet colleagues, he voted for airstrikes in Syria and the motion passed by a higher-than-expected majority of 174 votes.
 The Conservative Foreign Secretary Philip Hammond described Benn's oration as "one of the truly great speeches in Commons history".
 Speaking to the BBC the following day, Shadow Chancellor John McDonnell compared Benn's speech to that given by Prime Minister Tony Blair in 2003 ahead of the Iraq War.
 McDonnell described it as an "excellent" piece of oratory, but added: "The greatest oratory can lead us to the greatest mistakes."
 According to Labour MP Jamie Reed, following his speech, in the eyes of Corbyn, Benn became "at best a rebel, at worst a traitor."

-In January 2016, Benn criticised British involvement in Saudi Arabian-led military intervention in Yemen after a leaked UN report concluded there had been "widespread and systematic" attacks on civilian targets in violation of international humanitarian law.
+In January 2016, Benn criticised British involvement in Saudi Arabian–led intervention in Yemen after a leaked UN report concluded there had been "widespread and systematic" attacks on civilian targets in violation of international humanitarian law.

 On 25 June 2016, The Observer revealed that Benn "called fellow MPs over the weekend to suggest that he will ask Corbyn to stand down if there is significant support for a move against the leader.
 He has also asked shadow cabinet colleagues to join him in resigning if the Labour leader ignores that request."
 During a phone call in the early hours of 26 June, Benn told Corbyn that Labour MPs and shadow cabinet members had "no confidence in our ability to win the election" under his leadership.
 Corbyn then dismissed Benn from his position as Shadow Foreign Secretary.
 In a statement issued at 03:30, Benn said: "It has now become clear that there is widespread concern among Labour MPs and in the shadow cabinet about Jeremy Corbyn's leadership of our party.
 In particular, there is no confidence in our ability to win the next election, which may come much sooner than expected, if Jeremy continues as leader."
 Later in the morning, Heidi Alexander, the Shadow Secretary of State for Health, also resigned.
 Throughout the day, a further eight members of the shadow cabinet resigned.

+Benn then supported Owen Smith in the failed attempt to replace Corbyn in the 2016 Labour Party leadership election.